What is the purpose of a fire alarm system?

 Do you need help to determine if your building requires a fire alarm?

-Century Fire can help you determine whether you need a fire alarm installed in your building or facility.
-We have multiple offices across the nation.
-Each one is an expert in executing work in their local jurisdiction and can help you navigate building, life safety and fire codes.
+Century Fire can help determine whether you need a fire alarm installed in your building or facility.
+We have multiple offices across the nation with trained teams who are experts in executing work in their local jurisdiction and can help you navigate building, life safety and fire codes.

 What about fire system inspection and testing?
 We can help with that as well!
 The frequency at which you inspect and test your fire system depends on many factors.
 READ MORE HERE